lampmerchant/tashnotes/crc/crc16_ibmsdlc.md

 	bsf	INTCON,GIE	; "
-	movf	CRC_L,W		;XOR the low byte of the register with the high xorwf	PMDATH,W	; byte from the lookup table, reconstructing the btfsc	PMDATL,3	; missing top two bits from bits 3 and 2 of the xorlw	B'01000000'	; low byte of the lookup table, and make this btfsc	PMDATL,4	; the new high byte of the register xorlw	B'10000000'	; "
+	movf	CRC_L,W		;XOR the low byte of the register with the high xorwf	PMDATH,W	; byte from the lookup table, reconstructing the btfsc	PMDATL,3	; missing top two bits from bits 4 and 3 of the xorlw	B'01000000'	; low byte of the lookup table, and make this btfsc	PMDATL,4	; the new high byte of the register xorlw	B'10000000'	; "